Abandoned & Little-Known Airfields:

 and a hangar was said to have “Watsonville” on the roof.

-A circa 1930s aerial view looking northwest showed 3 single-engine aircraft at Watsonville Airport,
+A circa 1930s aerial view looking northwest showed 3 single-engine aircraft at Watsonville Airport, along with an array of tents, presumably a military encampment.

 A 1938 aerial view of the Watsonville Airport (from the Alexandria Digital Library @ UC Santa Barbara, courtesy of Jonathan Westerling),